Mises Institute: History

+The Mises Institute established the Review of Austrian Economics peer-reviewed academic journal in 1986.
+In 1998, the Mises Institute replaced the journal with the Quarterly Journal of Austrian Economics, while the Review of Austrian Economics was transferred to George Mason University.

 The Mises Institute aligned itself with what Rothbard called the Old Right, with "a defense of the gold standard, military isolationism, and 'traditional morality' and opposition to fiat money, supranational institutions, and 'forced integration'", according to academics Niklas Olsen and Quinn Slobodian.
-It started the Review of Austrian Economics in 1986.

 Rothbard and Rockwell coined the name "paleolibertarians" for socially right-wing libertarians like themselves.
 They forged a "paleo alliance" between paleolibertarians and paleoconservatives in the form of the John Randolph Club in 1989, which allied the Mises Institute and the paleoconservative Rockford Institute.
-In the early 1990s, Austrian economist Steven Horwitz called the Mises Institute "a fascist fist in a libertarian glove."

 Figures at the Mises Institute were associated with neo-Confederate positions, and the institute held conferences about secession, including one in 1995 in Charleston, South Carolina, where the American Civil War had begun.
 After Rothbard's death in 1996, his protege Hans-Hermann Hoppe became a leading anarcho-capitalist figure of the institute and is known for his anti-democratic writing.
 In a 2000 report, the Southern Poverty Law Center (SPLC) said that the Mises Institute had shown "recent interest in neo-Confederate themes" and that Rockwell, the institute's founder, had "argued that the Civil War 'transformed the American regime from a federalist system based on freedom to a centralized state that circumscribed liberty in the name of public order.'"
 Kyle Wingfield wrote a 2006 commentary in The Wall Street Journal that the Southern United States was a "natural home" for the institute, as "Southerners have always been distrustful of government," with the institute making the "Heart of Dixie a wellspring of sensible economic thinking."

 By 2011, The Economist said, the Austrian School economics championed by the Mises Institute had "won few mainstream converts".
 But it noted the Mises Institute's growing presence on the internet as well as its facilities in Auburn including an amphitheater, conservatory, recording studio and library.
 The political scientist George Hawley described the Mises Institute in 2016 as "the intellectual epicenter of the radical libertarian movement in the United States".
-As of 2022, about 30 Mises Institutes had been created worldwide; some had died off but others, especially Brazil's (Instituto Rothbard), had gained influence.
+As of 2022, about 30 Mises Institutes had been created worldwide.
+While some are no longer operational, some such as the Instituto Rothbard in Brazil have gained political influence.